4 Data Summaries

 Unknown 3763

-We’ll now add on extra code to birth_cols to set the order of our factors.
+Again, you could do this later but by changing this at the start, it means your data is more likely to be ready to use from the outset.
+We’ll now add an extra bit of code to birth_cols to set the order of our factors.
 What order you choose will depend on what makes most sense for the data.
 For AgeGroup we’ll list them in chronological order, whilst for Delivery and Induced, we’ll sort them according to the highest value - it can be helpful to think of what order you’ll like the bars to be in if you were making a graph.

 The levels for Delivery are numerous and complex, which increases the risk of a typo and is just tedious to type.
 Here is a quick trick to generate the text you can copy and paste into your code.
 The function dput() gives you the code you can use to recreate an object.